d4rkspir1t/RobocentricNavigation_SAIR/README.md

     3. In Unity's scene, add an empty object, call it: "RosConnector"
     4. Add a script component "Ros Connector", set the "Ros Bridge server URL" to ROS socket server.
     5. Add a script component "Pose stamped publisher", choose the topic to publish, and chosen transform.
-    6.Run the scene, and the publisher script in step (5) will start publishing to the topic.
+    6. Run the scene, and the publisher script in step (5) will start publishing to the topic.